2021 Toyota Camry: What we know so far

 Know more about Toyota Camry 2021

-The Toyota Camry is one of the longest-running nameplates in the Japanese carmaker's lineup.
+The Camry is one of the longest-running nameplates in Japanese carmaker Toyota's lineup.
 It was introduced in 1982 and is currently continues to be a top-seller for the brand.
 When the model was first introduced, it was designed to compete in compact sedan markets.
 But in the early 90s, Toyota decided to increase the configuration size, making it a midsize sedan.
 Toyota Motor Philippines (TMP) launched the 8th-gen Camry in the local market in late 2018, arriving with a sleeker and sportier exterior appeal as compared to the outgoing generation.
 Inside, the 5-seater midsize sedan provides an executive and modern feel thanks to the wood trims, spacious cabin, an ergonomic leather interior, and adjustable seats for both the driver and passengers.
 In consideration of the size and features, the PH-spec Toyota Camry is offered with a price that plays around the P2-million mark, making it one of the most expensive in Toyota's Philippine lineup.
 This midsize sedan is marketed for those Filipino car consumers who are in the market for a premium, quality, and upscaled vehicle.

 Cesar G.B.
 Miguel